 Businesses have changed and the role of digital is more important than ever in a brand’s ecosystem.
 Out of the many touchpoints that your brand has, your website is now a living and breathing tool for your business and is much more than a brochure.
 The role of the UX design process within this ecosystem is now a top priority.
-But what are some best practices for UX Design?
+But what are some user experience best practices?

 Yes, your website should be informative—giving users context as to what your brand is about, but depending upon your goals—it should also be striving to hit certain business metrics or any key performance indicators that you put in place for your brand.
 Although dependent on industry, websites are now being used to capture and nurture leads and push them through the sales funnel.